vbillys/writing/IROSPaper.md

 To analyze the single leg clusters, three criterions are used as benchmark.
-First, the mean error of the inscribe angle variant (IAV) of the cluster.
+First, the mean error of the inscribe angle variant (IAV) of the cluster [@DBLP:conf/icra/XavierPCRN05].
 The second is the error of the standard deviation of the cluster.
 The third is related to the error in the size of the cluster.